Paorakh/workfile/specs/DRAFT_1.1.0.md

 | -- -- | Another subtask under a subtask | -- -- Any level of subtask can be created |
 | ** | A line of comment | ** This is a comment |

+## Other conventions
+- Namespace / Project don't have priorities, deadlines, etc
+- Milestones don't have priorities but can have deadlines

 ## Sample workfile
 Some of the sample workfiles are available in this repo.
 A simple workfile looks like :